edsu/diss/parts/10-seeing-software.md

 without negatively impacting its operations.
 It also altered the representation of the acquired software.
 When I spoke with him, Brian showed me this before and after visualization of the database schema to illustrate the dramatic changes that he made.
-He specifically pointe out the disconnected layout before, and the connected nature after, as foreign keys and indexes were added.
+He specifically pointed out the disconnected layout before, and the connected layout after, as foreign keys and indexes were added to tables.

 ![Juggernaut Before Refactoring](images/db-before.jpg)